 Additional information relating to the REIT may be found on the System for Electronic Document Analysis and Retrieval which can be accessed at www.sedar.com.
-Additional information, Trustees' and officers' remuneration and indebtedness, principal holders of Units and securities authorized for issuance under equity compensation plans, if applicable, will be contained in the REIT's information circular for its annual meeting of Unitholders to be held on June 6, 2008.
-Additional financial information is also provided in the REIT's financial statements and management's discussion and analysis for the year ended December 31, 2007.
+Additional information, Trustees' and officers' remuneration and indebtedness, principal holders of Units and securities authorized for issuance under equity compensation plans, if applicable, will be contained in the REIT's information circular for its annual meeting of Unitholders to be held in June 2009.
+Additional financial information is also provided in the REIT's financial statements and management's discussion and analysis for the year ended December 31, 2008.